zephyrproject-rtos/zephyr/samples/net/updatehub/README.rst

 UpdateHub need too set the option :option:`CONFIG_UPDATEHUB_POLL_INTERVAL` with the period of your preference, remembering that the limit is between 0 minute until 43200 minutes(30 days).
 This server does not use DTLS, so you must not add ``overlay-dtls.config``.
+This sample uses IPv4 by default, but if you would like use IPv6 is possible too, need just enable IPv6 and configure your IP address.

 Step 4: Build UpdateHub
 =======================